 4. Dollar Strength: Rf4

 5. Geopolitical Tension: Rf5

-Now the real complexity of this problem is knowing the coefficient of sensitivity and this is how arbitrageurs make their money by predicting what factors are influencing the commodity to be mispriced and how soon and in what direction will they converge.
+Now the real complexity of this problem is knowing the coefficient of sensitivity and this is how arbitrageurs make their money by predicting what factors are influencing the commodity to be mispriced.
+To know how soon and in what direction will they converge.

-Develop a spreadsheet that can automatically solve the Arbitrage Pricing Theory Equation.
+Develop a excel spreadsheet that can automatically solve the Arbitrage Pricing Theory Equation.
 Click the image below to download your free ATP calculator.